How Many Months Before A Repossession?

 Repossessions can take many months and can be hard when you need to be proactive with your search.

 This article is going to look into repossession as a whole and what it means to be in house repayments arrears.

 Mortgage arrears happen when you miss a payment of your mortgage and you have payments overdue on your property.
 In technical terms, a mortgage repayment goes into arrears when you first miss a payment.
 On the other hand, a handful of mortgage lenders give an unofficial period of around 15 days before they contact you about missing the payment.

 Even if you do miss a payment and do not manage to pay straight away, possession action will not take place straight away.
 Lenders usually don’t want to repossess any of your possessions; they will want to use this strategy as a last resort.

 Possession action will usually be taken to an action when you have missed at least three payments.
 Although, some lenders will postpone this even further than three payments.

-Missing a single house repayments will not result in your house repayments lender reposessing your house, but it will result in questions around why you have failed to make the payment.
+Missing a single mortgage repayment will not result in your mortgage lender reposessing your house, but it will result in questions around why you have failed to make the payment.
 They'll typically contact you and ask if you are able to pay.
 It could also affect your credit rating.

-This process makes sure that you, the homeowners, is fully notified of what is happening.
+This process makes sure that you, the homeowners, are fully notified of what is happening.
 This therefore allows you to solve the issue before any of the repossession processes start happening.

 An approach you could consider, if you realise you are going to struggle to make a payment, is to speak to your lender before they contact you in the first place.